 Khalil Center’s approach emphasizes: psychological reconstruction, behavioral reformation, and spiritual elevation.
 Khalil Center utilizes faith-based approaches rooted in Islamic theological concepts while integrating the science of psychology towards addressing psychological, spiritual and communal health.

-The six-part Khalil Center Education Series is presented in partnership by the Counseling Psychology Department at The Chicago School of Professional Psychology, the Khalil Center, and IBN Haldun University.
+The six-part Khalil Center Education Series is presented in partnership by the Counseling Psychology Department at The Chicago School, the Khalil Center, and IBN Haldun University.
 Courses can be taken individually, or purchased altogether for a discounted price.

 To learn more about the Khalil Center, click here.